-- maintain a high standard of behaviour and set a personal example; - immediately report through DOT's reporting procedure any known or suspected incident or breach of this Policy; for SEA incidents or for sexual harassment, employees should follow DOT HQ's SEA reporting procedure. - know that sexual exploitation and abuse constitutes an act of gross misconduct and are grounds for termination of employment and maybe subject to prosecution: - apply an active bystander approach shared in DOT's onboarding training and below when interacting with any DOT employee who has experienced a known or suspected incident; - treat any information communicated to them regarding suspected or actual incidents, including PSEA and investigations into allegations of discrimination, harassment, exploitation or violence, be it physical, sexual or psychological, based upon race, colour, religion, national origin, sex, age, sexual orientation, marital status, disability, or social status with confidentiality.
+- maintain a high standard of behaviour and set a personal example; - immediately report through DOT's reporting procedure any known or suspected incident or breach of this Policy; for SEAH incidents or for sexual harassment, employees should follow DOT HQ's SEAH reporting procedure. - know that sexual exploitation and abuse constitutes an act of gross misconduct and are grounds for termination of employment and maybe subject to prosecution; - apply an active bystander approach shared in DOT's onboarding training and below when interacting with any DOT employee who has experienced a known or suspected incident; - treat any information communicated to them regarding suspected or actual incidents, including PSEAH and investigations into allegations of discrimination, harassment, exploitation or violence with confidentiality.